 Let’s face it.
 The pressure to make “the big day” perfect is REAL.
 The caterer, the music, the flowers, the dreaded seating arrangements, are all enough to overwhelm any bride or groom to be, and you haven’t even gotten to the outfits!
 And as countless couples finalize all the details for their overall look, one thing remains the same, the desire to not only look good but feel great about your choices.
-That’s why savvy brides and grooms to-be are increasingly opting for created diamonds for their engagement and bridal jewelry selections.
+That’s why savvy brides and grooms to-be are increasingly opting for diamond jewelry (like those found at Green Diamonds), for their engagement and bridal jewelry selections.

 Enter ALTR Created Diamonds, the leader in lab-grown diamonds and bespoke jewelry.
 Offering sustainable and socially conscious stones, ALTR has seen an increase in demand season after season.
 Acting as the only vertically aligned diamond jewelry house, ALTR grows, cuts, polishes and manufactures their jewelry in-house (at a facility powered by wind turbines to boot!), before sending the luxe pieces (created with 100% recycled gold) directly to retailers and consumers.
 An added bonus, the created diamonds are frequently better quality, and larger stones at a more accessible price point than their lab grown counterparts.